cillyk/GE1-Assignment/readme.md

 I am most proud of how the visualiser moves and changes as the song progresses, At the start of the default song the visualiser is quite slow and as the song progresses it becomes more rapid and the colour changes begin giving a kind of disco effect when the song reaches it's peak/drop.
 It has been fun to test it out with multiple songs of different genres and see how it looks.
 Songs with breaks/big build ups or periods of quietness look very cool with it.
 I learnt alot about unity development here as it was vital to use good pratices such as coroutines and inheritence.

 I am also proud of how the tank looks with the fishes moving around it and the glowing lights of the speakers.
 The tank being randomly generated with random decoration is also quite cool.
-It was channelging to get the fishes movement in the tank to interact and collide with one another.
-I was glad to get this working properly and it thought me alot about how collisions,rigidbodies ect work in unity.
+It was chalenging to get the fishes movement in the tank to interact and collide with one another.
+I was glad to get this working properly and it thought me alot about how collisions, rigidbodies ect work in unity.

+I also really like how the music sounds when you go underwater as it reminds me of listening to music in the bathroom of a concert with the way it is muffled and you can only hear the bass.

 I was also proud to get VR implemented without personally owning a VR headset, I did this by using XR Device Simulation and now have 2 build of the project one with VR and one without.
 This helped me learn how to programme for VR and will be useful in future projects.